Terms of Business Agreement

 Telephone: 01270 506980 Fax: 01270 506983 Email: firstname.lastname@example.org

 This Terms of Business is subject to English Law and the jurisdiction of the English Courts.
 We will use the English language for all communications, the contractual terms and conditions, and any information we are required to supply to you, before and during the duration of the contract.

 The purpose of this agreement is to set out our professional relationship and detail the services we will provide to you.
-For your own benefit and protection, you should read all of the information carefully and in particular, we would like to draw your attention to the “IMPORTANT INFORMATION” section.
+For your own benefit and protection, you should read all of the information carefully.
 If you do not agree to any part of the information, please tell us.
 We assume that you accept the terms of this agreement unless we hear from you.

 The Financial Conduct Authority (FCA) is an independent watchdog that regulates financial services.

-The FCA has authorised us to advise, arrange, deal in and assist with the placing and administration of all types of General Insurance policies.
+The FCA has authorised us to advise, arrange, deal in and assist with the placing and administration of all types of General Insurance policies and Pure Protection policies.

 Our Financial Services Register number is 305560 and you can check our status and permissions at www.fca.org.uk or by contacting the FCA on 0800 111 6768.

 We will exchange the information that you provide to us with insurance companies and other brokers or agents for the purposes of obtaining quotations and arranging cover, this may result in a credit check to confirm your identity and minimise the risk of fraud.
 We will treat all information as private and confidential, and in strict accordance with the Data Protection Act 1998 (DPA), even when you are no longer a customer and only share information if we are required to do so by law, or regulation.

 Under the DPA, you have a right to a copy of any personally identifiable information about you that we hold in our records, you can obtain details by writing to us at the usual address.
 A nominal charge might apply in providing the information to you.